|

 jazzed arrangement, while the pulsating rhythm behind "Steel Bars" got the

+audience dancing in the aisles.
 In his first major tour since 1996, Bolton has matured both

 as a stage presence and a singer.
 Credit the latter to nearly two years of classical vocal